Author: Edic, Phil, 1Token

 Risk Control Overview in Pre- and Post- Loan Issuance

 The lenders are exposed to two major risks.
 The credit risk of borrowers not fulfilling the obligations to repay the principal and interest, and the collateral depreciation risk, which means the value of collateral drops lower than the total principal and interest.

-Below table shows the main measures to address those risks.
+Below table shows the main measures to address those risks in crypto collateral lending.

 Counterparty Rating and Credit Limit Setting